 It is your responsibility as an HR professional to do more than just the minimum when it comes to avoiding sexual harassment in the workplace.
-Ensure that the work environment is safe for everyone and the employees can approach the HR department with ease.
+And also, ensure that the work environment is safe for everyone and the employees can approach the HR department with ease.

-✅ Conduct regular training about sexual harassment and educate employees about what is sexual harassment and how to create a safe environment for each other
+2. Conduct regular training about sexual harassment and also, educate employees about what is sexual harassment and how to create a safe environment for each other.

-✅ Conduct training for HR department professionals.
-Remind them about the process and the key steps to take if an employee reports being sexually harassed.
+3. Conduct training for HR department professionals and also, remind them about the process and the key steps to take if an employee reports being sexually harassed.

-✅ Incorporate staff welfare in review meetings and appraisals
+5. Incorporate staff welfare in review meetings as well as appraisals

-✅ Have a dedicated person to review any allegations immediately.
+7. Have a dedicated person review any allegations immediately.

 However, if an issue of sexual harassment still arises to ensure that every allegation is taken seriously and is addressed immediately.
 Proper redressal of a sexual harassment complaint will set a precedence for other employees.
 This will ensure the safety of the employees while it will also discourage the behaviour from occurring in the future.

 A case of sexual harassment is a very grave matter.
 It means that an employee is not safe at their workplace.
 That is an experience that no employee should have.
-Which is why it is important to maintain the right sexual harassment policy in the workplace.
-It will help the HR department to take quick actions and give quick suggestions to the executives.
+Which is why it is important to maintain the right sexual harassment policy in the workplace and also, it will help the HR department to take quick actions and give quick suggestions to the executives.